Fraunhofer-AISEC/cpg/docs/docs/CPG/specs/eog.md

 ```

 ## StatementHolder
 StatementHolder is an interface for any node that is not a function and contains code that should be connected with an EOG.
-The following classes implement this interface: `NamespaceDeclaration`, `TranslationUnitDeclaration`, `RecordDeclaration` and `BlockStatement`.
+The following classes implement this interface: `NamespaceDeclaration`, `TranslationUnitDeclaration`, `RecordDeclaration` and `Block`.
 The Node implementing the interface is the start of one or multiple EOGs.
 Note that code inside such a holder can be static or non static (bound to an instance of a record).
 Therefore, two separate EOGs may be built.

 Interesting fields:

 * `statements: List<Statement>`: The code inside a holder.
-The individual elements are distinguished by a property marking them as `staticBlock` if they are a `BlockStatement`.
+The individual elements are distinguished by a property marking them as `staticBlock` if they are a `Block`.

 Scheme:
 ```mermaid